aatxe/oxide/notes/rustfest-proposal.md

 ## Abstract

+As Rust programmers, we all have an intuitive sense that types are useful, and of course, we rely on Rust's ownership model and borrow checker to keep our programs free of data races.
+But what exactly do our types _mean_?
+In this talk, we'll explore an ongoing effort to build an accessible formal semantics for Rust and its application to understanding the meaning of types in Rust programs.
+Further, we'll use this newfound understanding of types to explore interesting ways of enforcing correctness and security criteria through types.

 [A concise, engaging description for the public program.
 Limited to 600 characters.]

 ## Details

+### Outline

+...

+### Outcome

+...

+### Intended Audience

+The intended audience of this talk is at least intermediate Rust programmers who have some interest in the formal world of programming languages and type theory.
+We won't assume any _pre-existing_ knowledge of type theory, and the goal is really to require just general mathematical competency (i.e. algebra).

 [Include any pertinent details such as outlines, outcomes or intended audience.]